guusj/books/Warbreaker_BrandonSanderson.md

 Treledees frowned.
 “However,” she continued, “I will of course make time for the high priest himself, should he come to speak to me.”
 He eyed her, standing tall and straight-backed, wearing the God King’s colors of the day—blue and copper.
 “You should not antagonize me, Your Highness.”
-Siri felt a brief flush off anxiety, but caught her hair before it bleached white.
+Siri felt a brief flush of anxiety, but caught her hair before it bleached white.
 “I am not antagonizing you,” she said.
 “I am simply establishing some rules that should have been understood from the beginning.”
 Treledees got a hint of a smile on his face.
 _What?_ Siri thought with surprise. _Why that reaction?_
 As they walked, he drew himself up.
 “Is that so?” he said, his voice turning condescending.
 “You know very little of what you presume, Your Highness.”